LORD BLYTON PRIMARY SCHOOL

 ORGANISATION OF STEM

-The science curriculum is arranged in a fixed yearly cycle, as specified within the National Curriculum.
-In both Key Stage two and Key Stage one, science is taught for on a weekly basis by the class teacher, within class groups.
+The science curriculum is arranged in a fixed yearly cycle, as specified by the National Curriculum.
+In both Key Stage 1 and Key Stage 2, science is taught on a weekly basis by the class teacher.
 Embedded within the science topics is a technology project.
-During each project pupils will apply the scientific knowledge they have acquired, with practical, technology focussed projects.
+During each project, pupils will apply the scientific knowledge they have acquired, with practical, technology focussed projects.

 The use of ICT during lessons should support the concentration of children during science lessons.
 Teachers need to exploit opportunities to incorporate ICT into the teaching and learning of science.
 Teachers should also make use of material available on the internet for planning and delivering science lessons.